davekirby/EFFProject/report/PROJ_KirbyD.md

 The code for the project is in a python package `evofuzzy` which contains four modules.

-* fuzzygp.py has the low level functions for handling the genetic programming operations and the conversion between DEAP PrimitiveTree instances and scikit-fuzzy rules.
+* **fuzzygp.py** has the low level functions for handling the genetic programming operations and the conversion between DEAP PrimitiveTree instances and scikit-fuzzy rules.
 The two main entry points are:
   * `register_primitiveset_and_creators` function creates a `TypedPrimitiveSet` initialised with all the primitives and registers it with a deap toolbox, along with functions for creating individuals and complete populations.
-  * `ea_with_elitism_and_replacement` is the main evolve / evaluate loop, loosely based on the `eaSimple` function provided by DEAP.
+  * `ea_with_elitism_and_replacement` is the main evaluate / evolve  loop, loosely based on the `eaSimple` function provided by DEAP.
 It takes a population and a toolbox instance and will iterate for a fixed number of generations, evaluating each individual with the `toolbox.evaluate` function then mutating and mating them according to their fitness.
 It also performs several other services including:
     * handling small batches of data for the classifier
     * parallelising the evaluation of the population members over multiple cores
     * recording statistics about the population, such as mean and best fitness using the DEAP Statistics class.